Global Gateway link

 (only available in Japanese)

-• The Articles of Incorporation state that the number of directors shall be not more than 15.
+• The Articles of Incorporation state that the number of Directors (excluding Directors who are Audit & Supervisory Committee Members) shall be not more than nine.

-• The Articles of Incorporation state that the number of Audit & Supervisory Board Members shall be not more than five.
+• The Articles of Incorporation state that the number of Directors who are Audit & Supervisory Committee Members shall be not more than five.

 • For information about compliance with the Corporate Governance Code, please refer to our website.